Wattle Downs

-Wattle Downs is a suburb of South Auckland, New Zealand.
+Wattle Downs is a suburb of Auckland, New Zealand.

 The suburb is located in the Wattle farm peninsula of the Manukau Harbour and is in the Manurewa-Papakura ward, one of the thirteen administrative divisions of Auckland Council.

 It is 25 km south of the Auckland CBD and 10 km south of Manukau city centre.
 The closest town centre is Manurewa.

 It also includes the area of Wattle Cove and Mahia Park.

 Development

 History

+Wattle Downs was home to a Waiohua pā called Takirangaranga, meaning "upraised land".

-Wattle Downs gets its name from the 200-acre blackwood and silver leaf wattle grove planted on the peninsula in 1884 by farmer Mr White for an extract from the bark used in the tanning of skins.
-The project would subsequently fail due to planting the wrong trees; however, the 'Wattle Downs' name remains.
+Prior to residential development, 'Wattle Farm', was a 457 acre dairy farm.
+Its name originated from the 200-acre blackwood and silver leaf wattle grove planted on the peninsula in 1884 by farmer Mr White for an extract from the bark used in the tanning of skins.
+The project would subsequently fail due to planting the wrong trees, however, the name 'Wattle Farm' remained.

-Under the company name Wattle Downs Ltd, the Kimptons, Campbells, and Clements families purchased the 457-acre dairy farm in 1933 during the Great Depression.
+Under the company name Wattle Downs Ltd, the Kimptons, Campbells, and Clements families purchased Wattle Farm in 1933 during the Great Depression.
 The first residential development started around 1970, after developers acquired the farm following the rapid urban sprawl of surrounding suburbs.
 Dairy farming in the area would eventually come to an end in 2006.

 Housing

-The 'Wattledown estate' development takes place in the early 1970s after the Campbell family sold their land to Northfield Mercantile Developments Ltd. 1400 single-detached homes were planned to be built on the southern side of the Wattle farm peninsula.
-The first houses were put on the market in 1974 featuring predominantly bungalows and a variety of 70's style housing.
-The streets were named after prominent golf courses internationally as the subdivision was built around the Wattle Downs golf course.
-The Bluewater Cove subdivision, situated on the peninsula's northern side was built alongside the establishing housing estate with the first houses on the market by 1976.

-Mahia Park, a 243-section subdivision, built houses on the peninsula's east side adjacent to Papakura Stream.
-The houses were built throughout the early 90s-2000s.
-Before being sold off for development, the original land belonged to Ian Ross and the Ross family.
+The 'Wattledown estate' development takes place in the early 1970s after the Kimptons sold part of their farm to Northfield Mercantile Developments Ltd, during this time 1400 sections were planned on the southern end of the Wattle farm peninsula.
+The first houses were put on the market in 1974.
+The area was later developed by Roadways Development Limited, a subsidiary of Green & McCahill (Hugh Green Group) after Mercantile Developments Ltd went insolvent in 1978.
+Streets in this subdivision were named after prominent golf courses internationally as the subdivision was built and marketed around the Wattle Downs golf course.
+The Bluewater Cove subdivision, situated north of Wattle Farm Road was built alongside the establishing Wattle Downs development with the first houses on the market by 1976.In 1992, Mahia Park, a 243-section upscale subdivision, built houses on the peninsula's east side adjacent to Papakura Stream.
+The Mahia Park name comes from the previous landowner Jim Webb who had established a thoroughbred stud on his farmland, In 1943 he had success with a winning stallion called Mahia Park, later naming the farm under that name.
+The section was subdivided by later owner Ian Ross, with houses being built from 1992 to the early 2000s.